copyhackers/airstory-wp/readme.txt

 For a full list of changes, please [view the change log on GitHub](https://github.com/liquidweb/airstory-wp/blob/develop/CHANGELOG.md).

+= 1.1.2 =
+* Fix an issue with a missing file distributed with version 1.1.1.

 = 1.1.1 =
 * Improved UTF-8 support for accented and non-Latin character sets.
 * Added compatibility check for outdated versions of libxml.